92Imtiyaz/HTML-CSS-PROJECTS/readme.md

 # Project-1

-#Name: Mohammad Imtiyaz
+# Name: Mohammad Imtiyaz

-### this Project took almost 2days to complete.
+### this Project took almost 2 days to complete.

 ### What I learned in this project: